8lu3/PS_python_task/README.txt

     2 - men
     3 - both (default)
 - Depending on the chosen task the following options will be available:
-+ Province (one or two from the list): ['Dolnoœl¹skie', 'Kujawsko-pomorskie', 'Lubelskie', 'Lubuskie', '£ódzkie', 'Ma³opolskie', 'Mazowieckie', 'Opolskie', 'Podkarpackie', 'Podlaskie', 'Pomorskie', 'Œl¹skie', 'Œwiêtokrzyskie', 'Warmiñsko-Mazurskie', 'Wielkopolskie', 'Zachodniopomorskie']
++ Province (one or two from the list): ['DolnoÅ›lÄ…skie', 'Kujawsko-pomorskie', 'Lubelskie', 'Lubuskie', 'ÅÃ³dzkie', 'MaÅ‚opolskie', 'Mazowieckie', 'Opolskie', 'Podkarpackie', 'Podlaskie', 'Pomorskie', 'ÅšlÄ…skie', 'ÅšwiÄ™tokrzyskie', 'WarmiÅ„sko-Mazurskie', 'Wielkopolskie', 'Zachodniopomorskie']
 + year: [2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018]
-- Program loops until the 'q' task's choice
+- Program loops until the 'q' task is chosen
 - At the end program loads the external file and prints the first five rows on the screen

 Tests with pytest: